niklasjohannes/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there.
-I'm a researcher at the [Oxford Internet Institute](https://www.oii.ox.ac.uk/).
-Here, I'm part of the research program [Adolescent Well-Being in the Digital Age](https://www.oii.ox.ac.uk/research/projects/programme-on-adolescent-well-being-in-the-digital-age/), where I study (surprise!) the effects of technology use on well-being and performance.

-Technology and its effects have long been a focus of my work.
-During my PhD, I focused on the effects of always being connected via our phones on attention and cognitive control.
-These days, I've shifted that focus to video games and how play impacts people's mental health.
-I rely on large-scale (behavioral) data analysis, experiments, experience sampling, and surveys.
+I'm an academic-turned-user-researcher at [Kroo](https://kroo.com/).
+Before working in FinTech, I studied the effects of video games, social media, and smartphones on well-being and performance.
+These days, I lead both qualitative (usability tests, ethnographic interviews, focus groups) and quantitative research (surveys, A/B testing) at Kroo.